rfo909/CFT/doc/Reference.md

 Loops are also terminated in local blocks, but using loops inside local blocks (not preceded by the Inner keyword) behaves differently and sometimes unexpectedly.

-### Avoid loops inside local blocks
+### About loops inside local blocks

 In a local block, the out() and report() statements affect the result list of the surrounding context.
 CFT detects when code contains loops, and returns that list, and local blocks are not isolated from the outer context as with Inner blocks.

-This may work, and may produce unexpected results.
+This may work, but may also produce unexpected results.
 First off, a local block does not have a return value, like Inner blocks do.

 ```